Sure, you may own a fine timepiece but does it work with your look? Here’s the right way to match your watch and outfit

 This is a rule from the first page of a gentleman’s manual – matching your leathers and your metals.
 If you’re sporting a pair of leather shoes, it’s always advisable to match your belt and the strap of your watch with it.
 Not just in terms of colour, but tone, texture and finish as well.
-If the case of your timepiece is made out of yellow or rose gold, accessorise in accordance to complement that.
+If the case of your timepiece is made out of yellow or rose gold, accessorize in accordance to complement that.
 Pocket squares, bow-ties, do play a small role here.
-Metal straps always works well with brighter shirts and blazers, and leathers with the contrary.
+Metal straps always work well with brighter shirts and blazers, and leathers with the contrary.

 Balancing your details

 Perhaps the most important lesson on this list.
 When indulging in blazers or even graphic shirts for summer, pay attention to how detailed it is.
 Blazers or shirts with intricate textures and stitches like tartan or tattersall are extremely eye-catching, which is why the accessories should simply dose them down.
 If not, you’ll have two important elements of your outfit overpowering each other.
-Turn this to your advantage by accessorising your blazer to complement your watch.
-Yellow gold, pink gold, or even stainless steel could be matched with cuff-links, tie-pins, tie-bar, and buttons too.
+Turn this to your advantage by accessorizing your blazer to complement your watch.
+Yellow gold, pink gold, or even stainless steel could be matched with cuff-links, tie pins, tie-bar, and buttons too.
 These can even allow you to take the focus off your blazer and onto your watch.

 All images: Courtesy Shutterstock